NCEAS/eml/docs/eml-semantic-annotations-primer.md

 <a name="sa-eml22"></a>

-## B. Semantic Annotations in EML 2.2.0
+## Semantic Annotations in EML 2.2.0

 In **EML 2.2.0** there are 5 places where annotation elements can appear in an EML document: